PavriLab/hicer-nf/README.md

 #### `--re`

 Hi-C experiments typically involve digestion of the with restriction enzymes after cross-linking.
 To be able to computationally identify artifacts in the sequence data arising from this process the HICUP pipeline requires the sequence motif the used enzyme cuts including its name.
 This information is given via the `--re` parameter in the form specified by [HICUP](https://www.bioinformatics.babraham.ac.uk/projects/hicup/read_the_docs/html/index.html) which is ^GATC,MboI, where ^ indicates the cutsite, GATC is the sequence motif the enzyme recognizes and MboI is the name of the enzyme.
 Due to some specificities of HICUP the current version of the pipeline does not support the double digestion protocol.
+In case of micro-C or protocols with non-specific cutters, this parameter can be omitted.

 #### `--fasta`

 This parameter is used to specify the genome fasta file and is only required if no igenomes database is available or hicup digestion file or bowtie2 index is not available locally.
-The file is used for in-silico restriction digestion for HICUP (if the file is not specified manually with `--hicupDigest`, see below) and bowtie2 index computation (if not specified manually)
+The file is used for in-silico restriction digestion for HICUP (if the file is not specified manually with `--hicupDigest`, see below) and bowtie2 index computation (if not specified manually).
+In case of omitting `--re` this can also be omitted if you already have a bowtie2 index specified.

 #### `--chromSizes`